puostyoon/stereo-depth-map-inverse-rectify/README.md

 # stereo_rectify
-Source codes to rectify or unrectify depth map
+Source codes to rectify or unrectify depth map.

-Use example.ipynb
+Use example.ipynb.